mgalley/DSTC7-End-to-End-Conversation-Modeling/baseline/README.md

 # Baseline Model
 This is a baseline model for [DSTC task 2](https://github.com/DSTC-MSR-NLP/DSTC7-End-to-End-Conversation-Modeling).
 This is a GRU-based seq2seq generation system.
 Since it is a baseline, the model does not use grounding information ("facts"), attention or beam search.
+It uses greedy decoding (unkown token disabled).
 The implementation is in Python, adapted from a Keras [tutorial](https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html).

 ## Requirement
 The scripts are tested on [Python 3.6.4](https://www.python.org/downloads/) with the following libaries